mor1/dockerfiles/gitlab-ce-cron/README.md

   * on `cron-serv[01]`, sync the sync directory visible on the host
       * [./scripts/sync](./scripts/sync)

-In both cases, install the two cronjobs using the `.install` scripts provided.
+In both cases, install the `backup-sync.cron` cronjob on the cron server.
 This minimises churn on the filer: unchanged files are made visible.

 ## Known Good